 The most important part is the cheesy white sauce that you fold into the scrambled eggs as well.
 Since I love my microcooker for cooking ground meat, I made the white sauce and cooked the meat at the same time.

-So in this recipe, I used medium sized eggs so all my Hoosier readers would know how to make this casserole with their medium eggs.
-And you need a dozen medium eggs.
+So in this recipe, I used large-sized eggs so all my Hoosier readers would know how to make this casserole with their large eggs.

 Scramble them up while you heat up a large skillet and melt a few tablespoons of butter.
 Add some seasoning salt to the eggs as well as milk or cream.
 Then pour into the well-buttered skillet.
 And resist scrambling the eggs.
 Let them cook over a medium heat for a minute and then push the cooked eggs to the center and tilt the pan around to spread the liquid eggs back around.
 Essentially, you want to keep the eggs in large pieces as much as you can.

 Once the eggs are 80% cooked, turn off heat and fold the sausage and green chilies into the eggs.
 And then add to the cream cheese sauce. folding in carefully.
 Pour into the greased casserole crock pot dish, cover and throw in the fridge.